-- Production incentives, whether for renewables or fossil fuels, can be a legitimate form of industrial policy that allows governments to better develop their natural resources. - They're particularly effective at giving new or emerging technologies like hydrogen and CCUS - a chance to reach commercial scale and break into the market. - And if there's an economy-wide carbon price, then fossil fuels even if aided by production incentives - are going to find it harder to compete and win against lower carbon alternatives.
+- Production incentives, whether for renewables or fossil fuels, can be a legitimate form of industrial policy that allows governments to better develop their natural resources. - They're particularly effective at giving new or emerging technologies like hydrogen and CCUS a chance to reach commercial scale and break into the market. - And if there's an economy-wide carbon price, then fossil fuels even if aided by production incentives are going to find it harder to compete and win against lower carbon alternatives.

-16. What do you think will be the impact of the Biden administration's decision to pause oil and gas leasing on federal lands and water?
+9. What do you think will be the impact of the Biden administration's decision to pause oil and gas leasing on federal lands and water?

 - #1 We're comfortable with the temporary pause on lease sales.
-The Department of Interior is using this time to develop their longer-term leasing strategy, and that makes sense to us especially because it does not impact existing operations or permits. - #2 Less than 1% of our US onshore position is on federal land.
+The Department of Interior is using this time to develop their longer-term leasing strategy, and that makes sense to us - especially because it does not impact existing operations or permits. - #2 Less than 1% of our US onshore position is on federal land.
 And it does not impact our near-term plans in the Gulf of Mexico including our new Argos platform our biggest new development in the Gulf for some years which recently arrived in Texas.

-17.API
+10. API

 - Yes we are still in API let me give you 3 reasons why. - #1 We are a member of API first and foremost because of their work as a safety and standards organisation that's primarily how I saw them when I was coming up in the industry. - We get great value from working with them and other members, sharing best practice, continuously improving safety of operations. - #2 As for advocacy, our net zero ambition is clear.
 And we're also clear that we are advocating for policies that support net zero.
-That has resulted in some tough
+That has resulted in some tough conversations with API as we pushed for a more progressive approach on climate issues.

-- conversations with API as we pushed for a more progressive approach on climate issues. - I'm encouraged by their recent shift in position on carbon pricing and willingness to work with the Biden administration on methane regulation. - But we're continuing to speak out where we don't agree.
+- I'm encouraged by their recent shift in position on carbon pricing and willingness to work with the Biden administration on methane regulation. - But we're continuing to speak out where we don't agree and we won't allow our membership in API to interfere with our speaking out as bp on critical issues.
 In fact, while API has been neutral on the Congressional Review Act on methane regulation we have been outspoken in our support. - #3 We also committed to be transparent about our work with trade associations. - Last year we issued a review of our trade associations on climate matters and judged API to be partially aligned with us.
 We plan on publishing an update next month.

-18. BPX flaring - you talk about the importance of reducing flaring, what progress have you made?
+11. BPX flaring - you talk about the importance of reducing flaring, what progress have you made?